anh-nn01/Neural-Network-from-Scratch--Hand-written-Digits-classifier/README.md

 <img src = "Useful Functions/3.
 Activation Matrix.png"></br></br></br></br>

 4) Performing Forward Propagation for all Training example:</br>
-It is very similar to the formular at section 1).
+It is very similar to the formula at section 1) and 2).
 We just change a vector of single training example to a matrix of multiple training example.
-We just simple expand the number of column while keeping the dimension of each column (number of rows in each column)
+We simply expand the number of column while keeping the dimension of each column (number of rows in each column)</br></br>
 <img src = "Useful Functions/4.
 Forward_Prop.png"></br></br></br></br>
 <img src = "Useful Functions/5.
 Total Loss Function.png"></br></br></br></br>
 <img src = "Useful Functions/6.
 Softmax Activation.png"></br></br></br></br>